All Episodes

 And this is exactly what I have been hoping would happen in a presidential campaign.

-What if you disagree, if you were threatened by it, doesn't matter to me, but what he said today is important because he was right about what he said the way this country was founded and how crucial that is to this country staying who and what it is.
+But what he said today is important because he was right about what he said the way this country was founded and how crucial that is to this country staying who and what it is.

 What Barack Obama thought in kindergarten is not important.

-That Mrs. Clinton has fought for children for 35 years is not important nor is it qualifying.
+That Mrs. Clinton has fought for children for 35 years is not important, nor is it qualifying.

 What Romney said today is important.

-I think that's why every a lot of people are so scared by it, including people on the conservative side of the aisle.
+I think that's why a lot of people are so scared by it, including people on the conservative side of the aisle.

 I analyze this stuff day to day as it goes.